telerik/winforms-docs/ganttview/design-time/adding-items.md

 # Adding items

-##

-The GanttViewDataItem Collection Editor allows you to add tasks to the gantt view in design time.
+The __GanttViewDataItem__ Collection Editor allows you to add tasks to the gantt view in design time.

 ![ganttview-designtime-adding-items 001](images/ganttview-designtime-adding-items001.png)

-The more important properties of the column you need to set up are:
+The more important properties of the item you need to set up are:

 * __Title:__ This is the text that will be displayed over the item if it is a Task item.
 No text is displayed for summary and milestone items.